Coping and self care

 To illustrate this, let's imagine you're walking down the street near your home and a neighbour passes by without saying hello.
 You could have several reactions to this depending on your judgement of the situation, If you think they're ignoring you, you may feel hurt, worried or angry.
 Your thoughts affect your emotions and what you do next.
 If you're hurt or angry, you may limit future contact with them.
 If you're worried you might spend time trying and work out what you've done to upset them.
 However, if you notice they don't have their glasses on, you'll wave and go over to say hello.

 Context makes a difference too.
-Before Covid19 you might have been troubled by someone stepping away from you.
-Now, you would recognise it as social distancing to keep one another safe.
+During Covid19 we weren't offended by someone stepping away from us.
+Instead we recognised it as social distancing, to keep one another safe.

 • Catastrophic thinking - where we assume the worst